appable0/AmbientAddons/README.md

 Chest QOL also blocks rerolling non-bedrock chests (except on M4), and prevents opening free chest with a key after opening another chest in a run.

 ## Salvaging
-Salvage features can highlight salvagable items, block clicks on non-salvagable items, or automatically salvage.
+Salvaging features can highlight salvagable items, block clicks on non-salvagable items, or automatically salvage.
 Additionally, legit autosalvage allows you to click once on items in inventory to salvage them.
 Salvaging features are preconfigured and are further customizable through commands.
 * /ambient salvage auto <Skyblock ID>: allow automatically salvaging item
 * /ambient salvage allow <Skyblock ID>: allow salvaging item, but do not do so automatically
 * /ambient salvage block <Skyblock ID>: explicitly block salvaging an item (e.g. ice spray wand, or glitched chest drops)
 * /ambient salvage remove <Skyblock ID>: remove from list and use default salvaging rules
 <img width="250" alt="Screenshot 2022-11-13 at 7 11 53 PM" src="https://user-images.githubusercontent.com/16139460/201567273-7b7f8e12-9eaf-4589-a34c-adddc3f133a2.png">

 ## Additional features
 ### Keybinds
+Editable in the vanilla Minecraft control settings.
-* Keybind to re-send last message in party chat.
-Unbound by default.
+* Re-send last message in party chat
-* Keybind to toggle perspective between first-person and third-person behind the player.
-Unbound by default.
+* Option to separate default camera perspectives

 ### Notifications
-* Bonzo mask notification: when a bonzo or spirit mask activates.
+* Bonzo mask notification when a bonzo or spirit mask activates.
-* Thunder bottle notification: warns when a thunder bottle fills; re-activates when a new world is entered with a charged bottle.
+* Thunder bottle notification warns when a thunder bottle is filled or is in inventory after switching worlds

 ### Displays
-All display positions can be edited using the /aa move command.
 * Cat display: draws catplague's wonderful cat upgrade.
 * Ping and TPS display: A display of the current (estimated) ping and TPS, using the Skytils method of determining ping.
 Ping requires sending certain packets, which are safe on Hypixel and most servers.
 * Wither shield display: Draws the current time remaining with the wither shield ability below the crosshair.